summa-dev/circuits-circom/README.md

 The script will:

 - Download the trusted [Powers Of Tau](https://github.com/iden3/snarkjs#7-prepare-phase-2) setup generated from the Hermez Community
-- Do the trusted setup (for groth 16)
+- Do the trusted setup (only required for groth 16)
 - Compile the circuit
 - Generate a witness based on a pre generated sample input.
 In order to generate other inputs you can use this program: